pantherprotocol/panther-core/docs/dev-guide.md

 - `yarn start` to start the dApp in development mode, then visit http://localhost:3000.

-## Interacting with the chain from the console
+## Interacting with the local chain from the console

+    cd ../contracts
     yarn console

 Now you can easily retrieve the deployed contracts, e.g.:

     master = await ethers.getContract('RewardMaster'); master.address

+## Interacting with staging / production environments from the console

+Shared deployments are archived under `contracts/deployments/ARCHIVE`, and need to be restored from the archive in order for use by hardhat, e.g.

+    cp -a contracts/deployments/{ARCHIVE/staging/rinkeby,rinkeby}
+    yarn hardhat console --network rinkeby

 ## Checking smart contract test coverage

-    cd ../contracts
     yarn coverage

 Then open `coverage/index.html` in your browser.